gridpoint-com/svg_island/README.md

 ### What would we do differently?

 * Start top-down with the data
-* User access to coordinates
+* Developer access to coordinates
 * Draw related elements together

 notes: